Zbeyer/trf/Books/Jonah.md

 The Assyrian empire had a reputation of being not nice.
 They invented an early form of crusefixtion.
 It was the last place a Jewish prophet wanted to go—it was likely a death sentence.

 At the time the Assyrians of Nineveh worshiped Dagon, a fish god.
 Thus when Jonah was vomited up by a fish the Dagon worshipers would have seen that as a sign that this was a man from their god.

+## Jonah 1
+Jonah is called and rejects the call

+## Jonah 2
+Jonah prays from the belly of the fish

+## Jonah 3
+Jonah is called again, and answers the call
+Jonah argues with God